Quick Help Now

 Academic Petition

 Under rare circumstances, students may feel an exception to policy is warranted due to unique circumstances.
-Examples of exception to policy must always be addressed through the academic petition process.
+Requests for an exception to an academic policy must always be addressed through the academic petition process.
 The academic petition may be found on the undergraduate forms page.
-Examples of exception to policy may include:
+Petitions may be approved or denied after review.
+If you have questions about the petition policy, please reach out to registrar@wheaton.edu.

 Course Review Petition

 Occasionally, students may have taken a course via transfer credit that they feel has been articulated differently than they expected it to be.
-Students have the right to file a course review petition to see if a thematic core attribute can apply to the course or if the course can be articulated differently.
-This is done by completing a course review petition, and occasionally, by also completing an academic petition.
-Students must submit the petition along with a course syllabus.
+Students have the right to file a course review petition for Christ at the Core courses.
+This is done by completing a course review petition.
+Students must submit the petition, along with a course syllabus.
 Both the course review petition and the academic petition can be found on the undergraduate forms page.
+For reviews of non-Christ at the Core requirements, reach out to academic.advising@wheaton.edu or in the case of a course for the major, your major department chair.

 Repair Your GPA